atsolberg/lwcc.org/README.md

 - [x] Figure out how to get related videos for a video on a channel
 - [x] Just use video description as details content under title
 - [x] Finish mobile styling on related videos
-- [ ] Set link (prefix) correctly on related videos, might have to make a generic video page.
+- [x] Make a generic video page for videos linked from 'related'.

 Stories Page
 - [x] Initial ui